 At the time, this was the most that anybody could know.
 And it was enough to get people to support him so that the project could begin.

 The second example comes from 1944.
 In May of that year, the outcome of World War II depended on the ability of General George Patton to motivate the inexperienced Third Army to follow up on the largest seaborne invasion of all time.
-To do that, he needed to inspire large numbers of young people to do something that they had never done before and which was also dangerous and highly unpredictable.
-The way he did so is now taught as one of the greatest leadership speeches in history.
+And to do that, he needed to inspire large numbers of young people to do something highly dangerous and unpredictable that they had never done before.
+The way he did so is now taught as one of the greatest leadership speeches ever.

 As you can read here, Patton’s approach consisted almost entirely of defining the first steps and showing they were achievable.
 He did this on three levels:

-• And third, he told his people how he wanted them to behave emotionally“An army is a team.
+- And third, he told his people was how he wanted them to behave emotionally: “An army is a team.
 It lives, eats, sleeps, and fights as a team.
 This individual hero stuff is bullshit.”

 The language Patton used might not be appropriate for your audience but it was entirely appropriate for his.
 Historians have called it one of the greatest motivational speeches of all time.